For our organisations and our lives

 9. Money may be the root of all failure

-In this year’s World Cup, the highest paid manager failed to steer his team through the group stages.
+In the 2014 World Cup, the highest paid manager failed to steer his team through the group stages.
 Embarrassingly, Russia’s Capello whose salary is in excess of US$11mil failed to qualify from a group that included Belgium, South Korea and Algeria.
 In contrast, Mexican coach Miguel Herrera and Costa Rica’s Jorge Luis Pinto were two of the lowest paid amongst the 32 teams.
 Yet, they took their teams to great heights.

 Money also played a crucial role in the demise of two African teams.
 Cameroon showed the world that money was much more important than winning.
 Ghanaian players took it a step further when they insisted that $3.5mil be flown in before their final group game against Portugal.
 In spite of getting their money before the World Cup ended, Ghana lost their game against Portugal.
 Clearly, money does not bring success.